haskell/cabal/Cabal/doc/nix-local-build.rst

 should not be checked in.)

-Then, to build every component of every package, from the top-level directory, run the command: (Warning: cabal-install-1.24 does NOT have this behavior; you will need to upgrade to HEAD.)
+Then, to build every component of every package, from the top-level directory, run the command: (using cabal-install-2.0 or greater.)

 ::